fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 }
 ```

-Here, `request_tree_widget` is filled with the service arguments, see the `Spawn` service as an example in the following figure:
+Here, `request_tree_widget` is filled with the service arguments, see the services `Spawn`, `TeleportAbsolute` and `TeleportRelative` as an example in the following figures:

 <figure class="third">